- Written by Dr.Mehmet Demircioglu

 If the crown bothers you more than the hairline, I still need to ask why.
 Sometimes the crown is truly the main cosmetic problem.
 Sometimes it only feels that way because photos from above make the area look worse than it appears in normal life.

 The crown is often unfairly judged.
 Bathroom lighting, wet hair, a short haircut, high scalp contrast, and the natural whorl can make it look empty even when there is still meaningful hair.
-I do not want to operate on an illusion created by light and angle.
+I try not to operate on an illusion created by light and angle.

 If the front is strong and the crown is the only weak area, then crown treatment can make sense.
-But if the front is unstable, the hairline is receding, and the donor supply is not unlimited, I become more cautious.
-The front may not bother the patient today, but it may become the more important problem later.
+But if the front is unstable, the hairline is receding, and donor supply is limited, the plan should become more conservative.
+The front may not bother you today, but it may become the larger problem later.

-I also look at whether medical treatment could improve the crown.
+I check whether medical treatment could improve the crown.
 The crown can sometimes respond better to medication than a fully bald frontal hairline.
-That does not mean medicine replaces surgery in every case, but it can change timing and graft need.
+I do not read that as medicine replacing surgery in every case, but it can change timing and graft need.

 If your crown bothers you most, I do not dismiss it.
 I simply do not let that emotion overrule the larger plan.
 A good hair transplant should solve the right problem in the right order.

-The patient’s preference matters.
-But preference must be guided by donor reality, not sold to him as if every wish can be delivered safely.
+Your preference matters, but it has to be guided by donor reality, not sold back to you as if every wish can be delivered safely.

 How does donor area strength change the decision?

-The donor area is the budget.
-Every graft spent in the crown is a graft that cannot be spent in the front, the mid scalp, a repair, or a future session.
-That is why donor strength changes everything.
+The donor area is the limiting factor.
+Every graft spent in the crown is a graft that cannot be spent in the front, the mid-scalp, a repair, or a future session.
+Donor strength changes everything.

-A patient with thick hair, good donor density, low scalp contrast, and a stable pattern has more flexibility.
-A patient with fine hair, broad loss, high contrast, and donor miniaturization has less.
-These two patients should not receive the same plan.
+Someone with thick hair, good donor density, low scalp contrast, and a stable pattern has more flexibility.
+Someone with fine hair, broad loss, high contrast, and donor miniaturization has less.
+These two situations should not receive the same plan.

-I think about donor hair as a limited reserve, not as a number to impress the patient.
+Donor hair should be treated as a limited reserve, not as a number that makes a proposal look generous.
 Once grafts are removed, they do not return to that donor zone.
 If the extraction is careless, the donor can become visibly thin, patchy, or depleted.

-That is why I want every patient to understand the donor area in hair transplant before accepting a plan that tries to cover everything.
+The donor area in hair transplant has to be understood before accepting a plan that tries to cover everything.
 The donor is not a warehouse.
 It is living tissue with a cosmetic future of its own.

 When the donor is strong, we may have more room to discuss crown improvement.
 Even then, I do not treat the crown as an unlimited target.
 The crown can always ask for more grafts.
 The surgeon has to know when to stop.

-The patient may think he is choosing between front and crown.
-In reality, he is choosing between short term coverage and long term flexibility.
+You may think you are choosing only between front and crown.
+In reality, you are choosing between short-term coverage and long-term flexibility.

 Why can crown grafts disappoint even when growth is good?